2015 Ford EcoBoost 400

-The 2015 Ford EcoBoost 400 was a NASCAR Sprint Cup Series race held on November 22, 2015, at Homestead-Miami Speedway in Homestead, Florida.
+The 2015 Ford EcoBoost 400 was a NASCAR Sprint Cup Series race held on November 22, 2015, at Homestead–Miami Speedway in Homestead, Florida.
 Contested over 267 laps on the 1.5 mile (2.4 km) oval, it was the 36th and final race of the 2015 NASCAR Sprint Cup Series season.
 Kyle Busch won the race and the championship, his fifth of the season and first of his career.
 Kevin Harvick finished second.
 Brad Keselowski, Joey Logano and Kyle Larson rounded out the top-five.
 Jeff Gordon finished sixth in his 797th and final scheduled career start and Martin Truex Jr. rounded out the Chase drivers in 14th.

 Denny Hamlin won the pole for the race and led zero laps on his way to a 10th-place finish.
 Keselowski led a race high of 86 laps on his way to a third-place finish.
 The race had 18 lead changes among eight different drivers, as well as seven caution flag periods for 30 laps.

-This was the 34th victory for Busch, fifth of the season, first at Homestead-Miami Speedway and sixth at the track for Joe Gibbs Racing.
+This was the 34th victory for Busch, fifth of the season, first at Homestead–Miami Speedway and sixth at the track for Joe Gibbs Racing.
 It clinched his first career Sprint Cup Series championship.
 Despite being the winning manufacturer, Toyota finished the season 68-points back of Chevrolet who had clinched the manufacturers championship the week prior at Phoenix.

 With the introduction of NASCAR's team charter program in 2016, this race marks the final race with a 43-car field.

 The Ford EcoBoost 400 was carried by NBC Sports on the broadcast NBC network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

+This was the final race for Michael Waltrip Racing.

 Report

 Background

-Homestead-Miami Speedway is a motor racing track located in Homestead, Florida.
+Homestead–Miami Speedway is a motor racing track located in Homestead, Florida.
 The track, which has several configurations, has promoted several series of racing, including NASCAR, the Verizon IndyCar Series, the Grand-Am Rolex Sports Car Series and the Championship Cup Series.

-Since 2002, Homestead-Miami Speedway has hosted the final race of the season in all three of NASCAR's series: the Sprint Cup Series, Xfinity Series and the Camping World Truck Series.
-Ford Motor Company sponsors all three of the season-ending races; the races have the names Ford EcoBoost 400, Ford EcoBoost 300 and Ford EcoBoost 200, respectively, and the weekend is marketed as Ford Championship Weekend.
-The Xfinity Series (then known as the Busch Series) has held its season-ending races at Homestead since 1995.
+From 2002 to 2019, Homestead–Miami Speedway hosted the final race of the season in all three of NASCAR's series: the Sprint Cup Series, the Xfinity Series, and the Camping World Truck Series.
+Ford Motor Company sponsored all three of the season-ending races, under the names Ford EcoBoost 400, Ford EcoBoost 300, and Ford EcoBoost 200, respectively.
+The weekend itself was marketed as Ford Championship Weekend.
+The Xfinity Series held its season-ending races at Homestead from 1995 until 2020, when it was moved to Phoenix Raceway, along with NASCAR's other two series.